 Under the Condominium Act each Condominium Corporation is required to have by-laws to ensure it is operated for the benefit of all owners.
 By-laws cannot override the Declaration or the Act.
 Once adopted by the Corporation, by-laws are registered in the Land Registry Office.
-The Act lays down many of the matters that must be covered by the by-laws and under the Act, by-laws can be adopted, repealed or amended, by the Board, only if any change is confirmed by a majority of the owners (in our case 27), voting at a properly constituted meeting.
+The Act lays down many of the matters that must be covered by the by-laws and under the Act, most by-laws can be adopted, repealed or amended, by the Board, only if any change is confirmed by a majority of the owners (in our case 27), voting at a properly constituted meeting.

-MTCC 573 currently has two by-laws
+MTCC 573 currently has four by-laws:

 Front Street looking east from George Street.
 20 August 1927.